enlsg/enlsg.github.io/_posts/2019-02-08-first-saturday-sgmy-registration-mar.md

-		map3.on('mouseenter', 'unclustered-point', function(e) {
+		map3.on('mouseenter', 'unclustered-point3', function(e) {
 		    // Change the cursor style as a UI indicator. map3.getCanvas().style.cursor = 'pointer';
 		 });

-		map3.on('mouseleave', 'unclustered-point', function() {
+		map3.on('mouseleave', 'unclustered-point3', function() {
 		    map3.getCanvas().style.cursor = '';
 		});

 		map3.on('click', function(e) {

 		  var features = map3.queryRenderedFeatures(e.point, {
-		    layers: ['unclustered-point'] // replace this with the name of the layer });
+		    layers: ['unclustered-point3'] // replace this with the name of the layer });

 		  if (!features.length) {